2026 RBC Heritage longshot picks, odds, PGA props: This golf parlay could return almost $90,000

 SportsLine's model simulated the RBC Heritage 2026 10,000 times and revealed a PGA longshot parlay that could return almost $90,000 on just a $10 bet

 Two-time green jacket winner, Rory McIlroy, is taking a well-deserved break after the Masters, so you won't be able to target him when constructing a 2026 RBC Heritage parlay.
 However, any PGA picks or golf props can utilize several others who competed at Augusta, such as Scottie Scheffler, Xander Schauffele, Justin Thomas or Shane Lowry.
-After his runner-up last week, Scheffler is the +390 favorite in the RBC Heritage 2026 odds, followed by Schauffele (+1300) and Cameron Young (+1600).
+After his runner-up last week, Scheffler is the +440 favorite in the RBC Heritage 2026 odds, followed by Schauffele (+1500), Matt Fitzpatrick (+1600), Cameron Young (+1800) and Russell Henley (+1800).
+Four of the top five favorites this week finished in the top 10 at the Masters, with Fitzpatrick being the exception.

 Meanwhile, Lowry recorded an ace at Augusta, and predicting a hole-in-one is an RBC Heritage pick that could go into your golf longshot parlay.
 Every player in the field has +10000 golf odds to notch an ace at Harbour Town Golf Links, and the four par-3s on the course give several chances to do so.
 Before making any 2026 RBC Heritage picks or golf parlays, you need to see this PGA Tour parlay from the proven computer model at SportsLine.